Bill Keenan: Professional career

 After a short stint playing for the Turnhout White Caps of the Belgian first division, Keenan signed with EHC Neuwied of the German Oberliga for the remainder of the 2009-10 season.
 He tallied 15 goals and 14 assists in 14 games played.

 Keenan began the pre-season playing with Kiekko-Laser in the Finnish Mestis.
 On September 11, 2010, he signed a contract with Lindlövens IF of the Swedish Division 1.
 He went on to record 8 goals and 2 assists in 32 games.

 On August 13, 2011 Keenan reportedly signed a one-year contract with Kramfors-Alliansen of Hockeyettan.
 It was also rumored he had agreed on a contract with HC Vita Hästen.
 On October 19, 2011 in a game against Östersunds IK, Keenan delivered a check to current Frölunda HC defenseman Emil Djuse.
 Keenan was suspended five games for an illegal check to the head.
-Playing alongside former HockeyAllsvenskan forward Johan Chang, Keenan produced 22 goals, 28 assists for 50 points while racking up 117 penalty minutes in 32 games while Chang piled up 28 goals and 37 assists for 65 points in 40 games.
+Playing alongside forward Johan Chang, Keenan produced 22 goals, 28 assists for 50 points while racking up 117 penalty minutes in 32 games while Chang piled up 28 goals and 37 assists for 65 points in 40 games.
 Keenan finished second among North Americans in league scoring behind Andrew Fournier.
 Teammate and fellow American Dean Moore finished first among defenseman in scoring.
 Keenan also finished second among North Americans in penalty minutes.
 Following the season, Kramfors-Alliansen transferred both Keenan and Moore's rights to IF Sundsvall of HockeyAllsvenskan before signing forward Mike Danton to a one-year contract.